cbellee/azure-dev-samples/README.md

-# My collection of Azure Application Development examples
+# A collection of Azure Application Development examples